Governed Revenue Architecture.

 Constraints before autonomy.
 Agents get freedom within boundaries.
 The boundaries are the strategy.

 Feedback flows upward.
 Forecasting is an input to budgets, not a downstream output.
-Attribution informs governance, not just optimization.
+Attribution feeds governance, then resets the next budget cycle.

 Economics are the set point.
 Every motion, channel, and dollar traces back to a P&L constraint.
 If it doesn't connect to protected margin, it doesn't ship.